naston70/jeremys-it-lab/99.MISC/neil-anderson/Network-Automation-Programmability/automation.md

 - An overlay network is a logical topology used to virtually connect devices.
 It is built over the physical underlay network
 - The combination of underlay and overlay forms the SD-Access network fabric

+## Underlay Network
+- When SD-Access is deployed into an existing network, any configuration can be used for the underlying physical network.
+Links between devices can be layer 2 or layer 3 and any routing protocol can be used
+- DNA Center can be used to automatically provision the underlay network in new sites.
+In this case layer 3 links are used between devices and IS-IS is used as the routing protocol